 **a “morris pike” would be a regular 14-18 foot pike, longer than the “perfect length”

 I think a “black bill” and a “Welsh bill or forest bill” would be a bill-hooks of differing shaft lengths, but I have not seen any definitive explanations of these terms.
 One explanation I’ve seen is that a “black bill” is a heavier military weapon while the “brown bill” or “forest bill” is a lighter civilian tool.
-It seems pretty clear from Silver’s writing that black bills are shorter than brown bills.
+It seems pretty clear from Silver’s writing that black bills are shorter than brown bills though.